Prime-Script/prime-vangelico/README.md

 - QB-Target: https://github.com/BerkieBb/qb-target

-- Thermite Minigame: This will be located in the discord | Vangelico Heist / #Requirements
+- Thermite Minigame: This will be located in the folder assets

-- Laptop Minigame: This will be located in the discord | Vangelico Heist / #Requirements
+- Laptop Minigame: This will be located in the folder assets

 # Future Updates